RyanYunruiYang/documentation/docs/operator/transfers/transfers_submitter.md

 correct value.
 This database field is filled by the preparer, so preparer is required for multi-transfertool deployments.

-To verify if a path cen be submitted by any of the transfertools configured in `conveyor/transfertool`, transfertool-specific RSE attributes are used.
+To verify if a path can be submitted by any of the transfertools configured in `conveyor/transfertool`, transfertool-specific RSE attributes are used.
 For example, the fts3 transfertool requires an `fts` RSE attribute with a list of fts servers; while the globus transfertool requires the `globus_endpoint_id`